Vikings are one of the most instantly recognizable ancient civilizations.

 He flew above the worlds, eventually landing on a wall near Geirroð, the giant’s castle.

-Geirroð ordered his servant to capture the bird, and Loki decided to torment the servant by waiting until the last moment before flying away.
+Geirroð ordered his servant to get the bird, and Loki decided to wait until the last moment before flying away.

-This backfired when Loki got stuck to the wall and was held captive in Geirroð’s castle.
+This backfired when Loki got stuck to the wall and was held in Geirroð’s castle.

-This story is a warning against acting too cocky or stirring up trouble for its own sake.
+This story is a reminder against acting too cocky or stirring things up for its own sake.